Hi-Res 3D · AR-Ready

 How many photos do I really need?

-Can I shoot in natrual light?
+Can I shoot in natural light?

 Can I edit my photos before uploading?